-Before synchros were introduced to the game, the extra deck was called the fusion deck, and it could contain as many cards as you wanted!
-For online dueling simulators that restrict you to only 15 cards, use the following convention: Add the 15 fusions that you think you will be most likely to use, and then if you happen to need one that you didn't add, simply use a different fusion as a proxy.
+Before Synchro Monsters were introduced to the game, the Extra Deck was called the Fusion Deck, and it could contain as many cards as you wanted!
+For "manual" online dueling simulators that restrict you to only 15 cards, use the following convention: Add the 15 Fusions that you think you will be most likely to use, and then if you happen to need one that you didn't add, simply use a different Fusion as a proxy.

 Goat Format Rule #3: One Field Spell to Rule Them All

-It is not possible for both players to control a face-up active field spell.
-If the activation of a field spell resolves while the opponent controls a face-up field spell, the previous field spell is destroyed.
-It's worth noting that (in both goat format and current format) field spells must be face-up to resolve.
+It is not possible for both players to control a face-up active Field Spell card.
+If the activation of a Field Spell resolves while the opponent controls a face-up Field Spell, the previous Field Spell is destroyed.
+It's worth noting that Field Spells must remain face-up in order to resolve.

 Goat Format Rule #4: Priority for Ignition Effects

 Priority is often misunderstood by newer Goat Format players, but it's actually not very complicated.
-The current format rules on what Konami calls "fast effect timing" and "open and closed gamestates" are found by clicking here.
+The current format rules on what Konami calls "fast effect timing" and "open and closed gamestates" can be found here.
 This is the same mechanic as what people in 2005 called "priority."
 Believe it or not, with one exception, everything that you will find on Konami's chart is the same in Goat Format.

 Goat Format Rule #5: Replaying Attacks